dgonzalez7/JavaDesignPatterns/README.md

 	Composite - Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

 	Decorator - Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to sub-classing for extending functionality.

+	Facade - Provide a useful interface to a set of interfaces in a system.
+Facade defines a higher-level interface that makes the subsystem easier to use.

+	Flyweight - Use sharing to support large numbers of fine-grained objects efficiently.

+	Proxy - Provide a surrogate or place-holder for another object to control access to it.
+(Good for concurrency.)